 3. Functions.

-6. Relations of the department with other departments.
+6. Relations between the department and other departments.

-The nuances of the distribution of responsibilities in small companies
+Nuances of distribution of responsibilities in small companies

-Unfortunately, often in companies, especially small ones, work is structured according to the principle of “one family”, and positions are divided only on paper: everyone works “everywhere”.
-As a result, ownerless, unattended areas of work arise, overlaps occur, employees are loaded unevenly, business failures or failures end in futile searches for the culprits.
-For the correct distribution of the duties of employees, a list of tasks performed by each for a certain period is required, taking into account periodic one-time work.
-Having identified similar jobs that require approximately the same knowledge and skills, it is possible to determine the required number of performers for each such site.
-This will also be needed when recruiting new personnel - both on their own and with the help of recruiting companies...
-Some of the work can be outsourced: for example, HR administration, one-time tasks, etc. In addition, it is not necessary to recruit new employees: for example, a competent informed employee with the appropriate authority can perform the functions of a deputy manager.
+Unfortunately, often in companies, especially small ones, work is built on the principle of a “single family”, and positions are divided only on paper: everyone works “everywhere”.
+As a result, ownerless areas of work arise that are not covered by anyone, overlaps occur, employees are unevenly loaded, business failures or failures end in fruitless searches for the culprits.
+To correctly distribute the responsibilities of employees, a list of tasks performed by each person for a certain period is necessary, taking into account periodic one-time work.
+By identifying similar jobs that require approximately the same knowledge and skills, you can determine required amount performers for each such site.
+This will also be needed when recruiting new personnel - both on your own and with the help of recruitment companies.
+Some work can be outsourced: for example, conducting personnel records management, one-time tasks, etc. In addition, it is not necessary to hire new employees: for example, the functions of a deputy manager can be performed by a competent, informed employee who has the appropriate authority.

 Power.
 Who should I give it to?

-Recruitment companies note that the ideal leader is, first of all, a leader who can lead the employees and the whole company.
+Recruitment companies note that ideal leader is, first of all, a leader capable of leading employees and the entire company.
 He must have experience and knowledge, be able to make decisions, be respected by subordinates, create a harmonious microclimate and working atmosphere within the team.
 You can have power, but not be able to lead, one of the consequences of which is usually an illiterate distribution of tasks.
-Proper delegation of a particular task is a means of achieving the broader goals of an organization.
-If the task is not clearly set and entrusted to the performer, the manager will be forced to carry out it himself, which in many cases is simply impossible.
-The one who gets others to do the work is rightly governed.
+Proper delegation of a specific task is a means to achieve the broader goals of the organization.
+If the task is not clearly defined and assigned to the performer, the manager will be forced to complete it himself, which in many cases is simply impossible.
+The one who manages correctly is the one who gets the job done by others.
 It is the ability to delegate tasks that turns a person into a leader.

 The manager always bears full responsibility for the activities of his subordinates, and he must start with the optimal distribution of rights and responsibilities in his company.
-Variants of the distribution of responsibility for the “herringbone” and “matryoshka” systems are possible.
-In the herringbone system, the rights and responsibilities of the superior management absorb only part of the rights and responsibilities (powers) of the inferior leader.
-It is a system of bureaucratic organization with a clear fixation of rights and responsibilities at each level.
+There are possible options for distributing responsibility according to the “herringbone” and “matryoshka” systems.
+In the herringbone system, the rights and responsibilities of higher management absorb only part of the rights and responsibilities (powers) of the subordinate manager.
+This is a system of bureaucratic organization with a clear fixation of rights and responsibilities at each level.
 Senior managers can only interfere with some of the powers of lower-level managers.

 personnel records in the organization

-The matryoshka system is a multiple subordination system.
-In it, the rights and responsibilities of a superior leader completely absorb the rights and responsibilities (powers) of all subordinate leaders.
-By transferring part of the responsibility to subordinates and setting them new, more complex tasks, the manager gives employees the opportunity to “grow”, acquire additional production skills, and show what they are capable of.
+The “matryoshka” system is a system of multiple subordination.
+In it, the rights and responsibilities of a superior manager completely absorb the rights and responsibilities (powers) of all subordinate managers.
+By transferring some of the responsibilities to subordinates and giving them new, more complex tasks, the manager gives employees the opportunity to “grow”, acquire additional production skills, and show what they are capable of.

-Thus, the competent distribution of duties and responsibilities, the introduction of job descriptions and department regulations into practice are an important tool both for personnel management and for the effective functioning of the company as a whole.
+Thus, the competent distribution of duties and responsibilities, the implementation of job descriptions and departmental regulations into practice are an important tool both for personnel management and for the effective functioning of the company as a whole.

-Sharing responsibilities is one of the most important tasks of a successful manager.
-Managing people is called “reaching a goal with the help of others.”
-It involves effectively and successfully managing actions and monitoring the fulfillment of tasks. unable to manage, and this becomes an obstacle to success.An alternative to management and control is independent action, as a result of which the manager takes on too many responsibilities and is not able to cope with all the tasks.
+Distribution of responsibilities is one of the most important tasks of a successful manager.
+Managing people is called "getting things done through others."
+It involves effectively and successfully directing activities and monitoring the completion of assigned tasks.
+Your ability to assign responsibilities, manage and control depends on whether you achieve success in your work.
+Many managers are unprepared or are not capable of managing, and this becomes an obstacle to success.An alternative to management and control is independent action, as a result of which the manager takes on too many responsibilities and is not able to cope with all the tasks.

-Sharing responsibilities gives you the ability to change from what you can do to what you can control or what you can control.
-Appropriate assignment of responsibilities has the greatest impact on your performance, your position, and your personal job satisfaction.
+Sharing responsibilities gives you the opportunity to change what you can do to what you can control or manage.
+The correct distribution of responsibilities has greatest influence on the results of your work, your position and personal job satisfaction.

 Tasks

-What opportunities does the division of responsibilities give you?
+What opportunities does the distribution of responsibilities give you?

 Five forms of management.